-The HACF is an autonomous, non-profit public corporation created to address the need for low-income housing.
+The HACF is an autonomous, non-profit private corporation created to address the need for low-income housing.
 The Mission of The Housing Authority of the City of Frederick (HACF) is to provide an array of housing options for our citizens by being committed to supporting strong stable communities.

 It is governed by a five member Board of Commissioners that is appointed by the Mayor of Frederick and confirmed by the Board of Aldermen.
 The Executive Director of the Housing Authority of the City of Frederick (HACF) is appointed by the Board and serves as the Secretary/Treasurer while serving on the Board of Commissioners.